Hi! Today we are taking a look at pirate weapons.

 This is a silent video of weapons.
 Each is named and a small amount of info is provided.
 Good for getting a close up view of the weapons.

 Video on Pirate Weapons.
-Really quite good and interesting. (fyi: does make reference to chopping of a person’s head during a mock battle.)
+Really quite good and interesting. (fyi: does make reference to chopping off a person’s head during a pirate sword fight mock battle.)
 It is basically a guide showing people how to use pirate weapons and how pirates used them in battle.

 Pirate Weapon Games: